-- (2) No electrical, gas, or plumbing services shall be connected to the portable storage unit. - (3) Portable storage containers shall not be used to store hazardous materials, as defined by the Michigan Fire Code. - (4) Portable storage containers shall not be used as living quarters for humans or animals. - Utility Structures.
+- (1) No portable storage unit shall be located in a public right-of-way. - (2) No electrical, gas, or plumbing services shall be connected to the portable storage unit. - (3) Portable storage containers shall not be used to store hazardous materials, as defined by the Michigan Fire Code. - (4) Portable storage containers shall not be used as living quarters for humans or animals. - 3.
+Utility Structures.
 All ground-mounted transformers, generators, air conditioner units, mechanical equipment, and similar equipment shall be subject to the following regulations. - A. Such structures, when unenclosed or not screened, shall only be permitted in the rear yard and shall be placed immediately adjacent to the building to be served. - A.B.
 The utility structure shall be located a minimum of three (3) feet from any property line.
-However, a non-conforming existing utility structure may be replaced with a new unit of a similar size in the same location without meeting the setback requirements; such structures in the side yard shall be screened in accordance with sub-section C, below. - C. The Technical Review Committee Planning and Zoning Administrator may permit such utility structures within an interior side yard or street side yard, subject to the following requirements: - (1) , provided it is screened.
-The utility structure shall be placed immediately adjacent to the building to be served and shall be screened on at least three (3) sides completely with an enclosure so as to not be visible from the street.
+However, a non-conforming existing utility structure may be replaced with a new unit of a similar size in the same location without meeting the setback requirements; such structures in the side yard shall be screened in accordance with subsection C, below.

+- C. The Technical Review CommitteePlanning and Zoning Administrator may permit such utility structures within an interior side yardor street side yard, subject to the following requirements: - (1) , provided it is screened The utility structure shall be placed immediately adjacent to the building to be served and shall be screened on at least three (3) sides completely with an enclosure so as to not be visible from the street.
 The wall of the principal building may count toward one of the three sides.
-Such enclosure screening shall be constructed of masonry materials similar/compatible to the building(s) to which they are accessory and shall obscure all utility structures within be constructed to a height not less than that of the unit to be screened.
+Such enclosure screening shall be constructed of masonry-materials similar/compatible to the building(s) to which they are accessory and shall obscure all utility structures within, be constructed to a height not less than that of the unit to be screened.
 Evergreen shrubbery or plant material may be substituted for enclosures.
-Chain link fencing is not permissible as screening material. - B. Utility structures are exempt from, and do not count towards, the maximum lot coverage standards of Article 4, Schedule of Regulations. - Such structures shall be subject to screening requirements listed in Section 11.08(2), unless otherwise noted above.
+Chain link fencing is not permissible as screening material. - B. Utility structures are exempt from, and do not count towards, the maximum lot coverage standards of Article 4, Schedule of Regulations. - D. Such structures shall be subject to screening requirements listed in Section 11.08(2), unless otherwise noted above.